-The derived category over a point $D(\pt;\OM)$ (resp. $D(\pt;\FM)$) is equivalent to the derived category of $\OM$-modules, $D(\Mod_\OM)$ (resp. $\FM$-vector spaces, $D(\Vect_\FM)$).
+The derived category over a point $D(\pt;\OM)$ (resp. $D(\pt;\FM)$) is equivalent to the bounded derived category of finitely generated $\OM$-modules, $D(\Mod_\OM)$ (resp. finite dimensional $\FM$-vector spaces, $D(\Vect_\FM)$).
 The ring $\OM$ is hereditary, which implies that any object in $D(\Mod_\OM)$ is isomorphic to its cohomology.
-Using this one can show that if $i^?\FC$ has torsion, then $\FM i^?\FC$ has cohomology concentrated in two consecutive degrees.
+Using this it is easy to see that if the cohomology of $i^?\FC$ had torsion, then $\FM i^?\FC$ would have non-trivial cohomology concentrated in two consecutive degrees.
 Hence $i^?\FC$ is a free $\OM$-module and is even. \end{proof}

 \begin{prop} If $\EC\in D(X,\OM)$ is a parity sheaf, then $\FM\EC$ is also a parity sheaf.
 In other words, for any $\LC \in \Loc(X_\lambda,\OM)$, we have

 \end{prop}

 \begin{proof} For local systems $\LC, \LC^{\prime}\in \Loc(X_\lambda,\OM)$ on $X_{\lambda}$, we have